mdestefano/MPI-Word-Count/README.md

 ## Problem Statement

-The aim is to make a map-reduce version of words count using MPI in order to perform word counting over a large number of files.
+We will be doing a version of map-reduce using MPI to perform word counting over a large number of files.
+There are 3 steps to this process:

-The process is divided in 3 steps:

-- Assign each worker the input files' sections it has to work on;
-- Count the words occurrences in each section in parallel;
-- Merge the results obtained by each worker at master process;
+1. is to read in the master file list which will contain the names of all the files that are to be counted.
+Note that only 1 of your processes should read this file.
+Then each of the processes should receive their portion of the file from the master process.
+Once a process has received its list of files to process, it should then read in each of the files and perform a word counting, keeping track of the frequency each word found in the files occurs.
+We will call the histogram produced the local histogram.
+This is similar to the map stage or map-reduce.
+2. is to then combine frequencies of words across processes.
+For example the word 'cat' might be counted in multiple processes and we need to add up all these occurrences.
+This is similar to the reduce stage of map-reduce.
+3. is to have each of the processes send their local histograms to the master process.
+The master process just needs to gather up all this information.
+Note that there will be duplicate words between processes.
+The master should then print out the results to the screen.

 ## Solution Approach
 Before describing the solution algorithm, some **preliminary assumptions** must be carried out.